Ammarbinhashim/Ammarbinhashim/README.md

 A Mechanical Engineering Student.
-Loves to design, Loves Python.
+Love to design, loves Python.